adrianmross/cluster-cluster-aggregation/intro.md

 ### Problem Description from Project 13.18

-The problem described in your document, Project 13.18, focuses on determining the fractal dimension of percolation clusters.
+The problem described in Project 13.18, focuses on determining the fractal dimension of percolation clusters.
 Here's a simplified explanation of the problem context and the analytical approach one might take to solve it:

 #### Context and Problem